Contact Info

 You may also be asked whether you are bringing any food into the country.
 Do not bring any food with you.
 Food you received on the plane should be left on the plane.
 It is forbidden to bring perishable foodstuffs, such as fruit, vegetables, and meat or plans into the U.S. Also forbidden are articles made from certain protected species of animals.
 If you use medications that contain narcotics or which are administered by syringe, carry a signed prescription from you physician with the medicine.
 Also, tell your physician about your upcoming visit to the U.S., since he/she may have to prescribe alternate medications (some controlled substances are prohibited, even in medicine).
 Penalties for smuggling narcotics are severe.

-IMPORTANT–If you are a citizen of Canada, Mexico or the Caribbean, please contact the IOCP.
+IMPORTANT–If you are a citizen of Canada, Mexico or the Bermuda, please contact the IOCP.
+Your entry requirements are different.

 At the start of your first semester at Ohio Wesleyan, there are a number of orientation events designed to acquaint you with the University and your new classmates.
 Here are the dates and activities that will fill your days in week one: